 If the voters of the five (5) school districts that are currently members of Union District #14 vote to approve the merger, the New Unified District will be established.
-If the voters of the Bennington Incorporated School District and either one or two of the member districts do not approve the merger proposal, a modified unified union school district will be established to be known as the Mount Anthony Unified School District, hereinafter referred to as the "Modified Union District".
+If the voters of the Bennington Incorporated School District and at least two of the other member districts approve the merger proposal, a modified unified union school district will be established to be known as the Mount Anthony Unified School District, hereinafter referred to as the "Modified Union District".